-The DLC has observed a strong correlation between education of licensees and their employees and increased success in compliance testing rates.
-For licensees educated at an in-person training conducted by DLC's Education Division, rates of tobacco compliance over the past 12 months exceeded 90%.
+The DLC has observed a strong correlation between education of licensees, their employees, and increased success in compliance testing rates.
+For licensees educated at an in-person or online training provided by DLC's Education Division, rates of tobacco compliance over the past twelve (12) months was ninety-five percent (95%).
 The need to encourage licensees and their employees to attend DLC seminars is consistently underscored by this data.